Webhooks

 res.status(200).send("OK");

-If your endpoint returns a non-2xx status or does not respond within 10 seconds, Advance retries automatically with exponential backoff:
+If your endpoint returns a non-2xx status or doesn't respond within 10 seconds, Advance retries up to 5 times with exponential backoff: 1 min, 2 min, 4 min, 8 min, 16 min.
+Once the final retry fails, the delivery is marked exhausted.

 Best Practices